When the Office Disappears, What Tells You What to Work On Next?

 What Is the Ivy Lee Method?

-The Ivy Lee Method is a daily planning technique where a person writes down the six most important tasks for the following day, ranks them by importance, and works through them sequentially starting with task number one.
-No task is started until the one before it is finished.
-Any unfinished tasks roll forward to the next evening’s list.
-The method was created by productivity consultant Ivy Lee in 1918 and relies on three principles: a hard cap of six tasks, strict sequential focus, and evening-before planning.
+The Ivy Lee Method is a daily planning technique where a person writes down the six most important tasks for the following day, ranks them by importance, and works through them sequentially, completing each before starting the next.
+The method relies on three principles: a hard cap of six tasks, strict sequential focus, and evening-before planning.
+Attributed to productivity consultant Ivy Lee in 1918, the technique rolls any unfinished tasks forward to the next evening’s list.

 What You Will Learn